Graduate, Te Kawa Mataaho – Public Service Commission

 Chikita’s hard work also opened the door to a number of travel opportunities.

 “In 2017, I received a full scholarship to travel to Japan for two weeks.
 Then, in 2018, I received a scholarship to travel to the Netherlands on a six-month student exchange.
-It’s only because of the tutelage and guidance of the staff at the School of Language and Culture that I received these awards and scholarships, and have been able to travel to 13 countries in the last two years.”
+It’s only because of the tutelage and guidance of the staff at the School of Language and Culture that I received these awards and scholarships, and have been able to travel to 13 countries in two years.”